 Extrapolation of occupancy across modelled habitat indicates that the hinterland forests of north-east NSW support a widespread, though naturally low density koala population that is considerably larger than previously estimated.

-A paper detailing the results of this study will be released in the coming months.
+A paper detailing the results of this study has been published (Law et al. 2018).

 Predictive models that map species distributions are a useful management tool for guiding and informing on-ground management of threatened species.
 Forest scientists at DPI have developed a model for the koala (Phascolarctos cinereus) in North East NSW.
 The model is used by the Environmental Protection Authority to predict where areas of differing habitat quality for koalas are likely to occur.